python-discord/sir-lancebot/README.md

 Random halloween facts are posted regularly.
 !hallofact - Show the last posted Halloween fact

+### Avatar Spookification
+!savatar - Spookifies your avatar with a few random effects.

 ## Getting started

 If you are new to this you will find it far easier using PyCharm: